April 14, 2022 - 501,095,900 confirmed infections; 6,186,310 deaths

 News blues

-The world surpasses half a billion known coronavirus cases, amid concerns about testing
+The world surpasses half a billion known coronavirus cases, amid concerns about testing.***

+The Biden administration announced it is extending the nationwide mask requirement for airplanes and public transit for 15 days as it monitors an uptick in COVID-19 cases.
 The Centers for Disease Control and Prevention said it was extending the order, which was set to expire on April 18, until May 3 to allow more time to study the BA.2 omicron subvariant that is now responsible for the vast majority of cases in the U.S.

 I’m intending to wear masks every moment of my return trip to California anyway, but…